 I think we can all agree that the past 6 months have been hard, anxiety-causing and thought-provoking.
-I have recently been thinking back to the beginning of lockdown, and I’m amazed at how quickly life did a complete 180.
-As a young, single parent, I’m used to facing adversity, and dealing with unexpected and stressful situations; life has to continue and you have to continue to be a constant, loving support for your child no matter what.
+It has also brought some lockdown lessons for some of us.
+I have recently been thinking to the beginning of lockdown, and I’m amazed at how quickly life did a complete 180.
+As a young, single parent, I am used to facing adversity, and dealing with unexpected and stressful situations; life has to continue.
+You have to continue to be a constant, loving support for your child no matter what.
 But this lockdown definitely threw me for six, and challenged me in ways I never imagined.

-Lesson 2: The importance of a healthy mind:
+Lockdown lesson 2: The importance of a healthy mind

-My final lesson, lesson 5: Technology is a blessing and a curse:
+My final lockdown lesson, 5: Technology is a blessing and a curse

-The transition to working from home full-time during lockdown was much easier than I thought, and I was extremely grateful to have the technology to allow me to do this.
+The transition to working from home full-time during lockdown was much easier than I though.
+I was extremely grateful to have the technology to allow me to do this.
 Similarly, especially at the beginning of the pandemic, zoom calls with friends and virtual quiz nights really helped with my mood and to still feel connected with people close to me.
-I quickly realised however, that technology was simultaneously having a negative effect on my mental wellbeing too; its ever so easy to be drawn into the world of social media, especially Instagram, and everywhere you looked there were picture-perfect mothers home-schooling their children whilst managing the look effortlessly beautiful, no tantrum in sight and constant comments of how lockdown is going so well.
-We all know that Instagram doesn’t portray reality, but when you are flooded with a perfectionist vision of life it is all too easy to start believing that the snapshot we see of people’s lives is truth.
-Deleting my Instagram and Facebook accounts has made a huge positive impact, both on my mental wellbeing but also now that I don’t have an excuse to sit around mindlessly scrolling on my phone.
-Instead, my daughter and I play more together, bake, draw, garden etc. and tv is rarely part of our day-to-day life.
+I quickly realised however, that technology was simultaneously having a negative effect on my mental wellbeing too.
+It is ever so easy to be drawn into the world of social media.
+Instagram, and everywhere you looked, there were picture-perfect mothers home-schooling their children whilst managing the look effortlessly beautiful, no tantrum in sight.
+There were also constant comments of how lockdown is going so well.
+We all know that Instagram doesn’t portray reality.
+However, when you are flooded with a perfectionist vision of life, it is all too easy to start believing that the snapshot we see of people’s lives is truth.
+Deleting my Instagram and Facebook accounts has made a huge positive impact on my mental wellbeing.
+I also do not have an excuse to sit around mindlessly scrolling on my phone.
+Rather, I have found that my daughter and I play more together.
+We bake, draw, do the garden together and tv is rarely part of our day-to-day life.

 So looking back, lockdown has probably been the hardest mental challenge of my life, however I am proud of coming out the other end having reflected and learned from my experiences.
 I would urge other young parents to get involved with the community as much as possible, whether that’s joining a community gardening scheme, meeting other parents at a local toddler group or even just chatting to locals in the park.